kapilkumaria/cv-challenge-01/README.md

       Username: admin
       Password: admin

-## Set Up Data Sources
+## Set Up Data Sources for Grafana
+- If you want to add additional data sources, configure in /application/grafana.yaml and the rebuild the docker images.
+  Add a new data source with the URL: http://prometheus:9090/prometheus

 ### Prometheus:

-- Add a new data source with the URL: http://prometheus:9090/prometheus
+- If you want to scrape metrics from additional servers, add them in /application/prometheus.yaml

 ### Loki:

+- If you want to add additional data sources, configure in /application/prometheus.yaml and the rebuild the docker images.
-- Add a new data source with the URL: http://loki:3100
+  Add a new data source with the URL: http://loki:3100

 ### Import Pre-Built Dashboard